I saw The Godfather at a theater in 1972. With my parents. Under protest.

 The first scene grabbed me because Bonasera the undertaker closely resembled my Sicilian grandfather.
 And almost everyone else at Connie’s wedding reception looked like our relatives.
 (Mom even had a Luca Brasi on her family periphery.)

-I probably didn’t move for 3-hours as Woltz woke up with poor Khartoum, Luca went to sleep with the fishes, Michael ate out with Sollozzo and McCluskey, Sonny paid his last toll on the causeway, and Tattaglia, Barzini, Cuneo, Stracchi and Moe Green had their terrible day.
+I probably didn’t move for 3-hours as Woltz woke up with poor Khartoum, Luca went to sleep with the fishes, Michael dined out with Sollozzo and McCluskey, Sonny paid his last toll on the causeway, and Tattaglia, Barzini, Cuneo, Stracchi and Moe Green had their terrible day.

 I have since watched The Godfather so many times it replays in my mind like VR.
 I could pick Sollozzo’s driver out of a police lineup.
 By name.
 And I can do a dead-on impression of Fredo’s nervous breakdown in the alley.